 The combination of long hours, irregular schedules, dealing with the general public and working in stressful and confined spaces (I mean being locked in a metal tube with up to 500 people is enough to tip anyone over the edge to be fair) means aviation is a very pressurised place to work.
 Despite this, aviation workers manage to conduct ourselves calmly and have learned how to deal with even the most stressful of situations.

 This is an essential skill for professionals at any level within an organisation and one that aviation workers deal with on a daily basis.
 We face many unforeseen circumstances and have to deal with these issues quickly and safely.

 Again you don’t have to be a manager to have good people management skills.
 Working as a team, as we do in aviation, will have already developed those skills and of course dealing with the general public as we do means you are more than qualified to manage people.

-As the aviation industry is already quite competitive, more and more airlines introduce paid on board service and duty-free sales.
-In some areas staff have sales targets to meet as their salary is influenced by how much they sell.
+As the aviation industry is already quite competitive, more and more airlines introduce buy-on-board service and duty-free sales.
+In some airlines staff have sales targets to meet as their salary is influenced by how much they sell.